 Make sure you watch the how-to video here:

-Cut your paper to size, ours was 12 inches by 6 inches (perfect for a toilet roll) and to make shaping easier we cut rhomboids out of the paper like the template below.
+Cut your paper to size, ours was 12 inches by 6 inches or 30cm by 16cm (perfect for toilet-paper rolls) and to make shaping easier we cut rhomboids out of the paper like the template below.

 Placed glue dots on each end of the paper and wrap it around the cardboard tube. or you can use a strip or tape along the cardboard rolls or edge of the paper.